-In 1880, Pastor Christian Sauer saw the need of spiritual instruction for the young, so the congregation voted to establish a school to begin on August 23rd with Pastor Sauer as the first teacher.
-In 1892 an addition was made to the parsonage, in which the lower story would serve as the school room.
+In 1880, Pastor Christian Sauer saw the need for spiritual instruction of the young, so the congregation voted to establish a school to begin on August 23rd with Pastor Sauer as the first teacher.
+In 1892 an addition was made to the parsonage, the lower story of which would serve as the school room.
 In 1904 a two-story brick school house was constructed and served students for nearly fifty years.
 On June 27, 1954, ground was broken on a four-room school with a multi-purpose room.
-In 1971 a new addition was made to the school providing five more rooms.
+In 1971 a new addition was made to the school providing an additional classroom, a library, a storage room, and two locker rooms that now serve as meeting/storage rooms.